core-wg/comi/draft-ietf-core-comi.md

 * CoMI does not support the "filter" query parameters to observe a specific set of notifications.

+### Differences due to the use of CBOR {#major-differences-cbor}

+* CoMI encodes YANG identifier strings as numbers, where RESTCONF does not.

 * CoMI also differ in the handling of default values, only 'report-all' and 'trip' options are supported.

 ## Compression of YANG identifiers {#id-compression}